 If the natural health practitioner is a member of the Natural Health Practitioners of Canada (NHPC) then the NHPC must look into the situation.
 NHPC, as a professional association, has the responsibility for reviewing any conduct that is alleged to be detrimental to the best interest of the public and/or may violate any provision of NHPC’s Code of Ethics and Conduct.

 The NHPC Complaint Resolution Process is a fair and respectful way for the NHPC to resolve complaints about the professional practice of natural health practitioners.

 The NHPC will only act on concerns regarding natural health practitioners that individuals put in writing to the NHPC and then sign.

 Once a letter is received by the NHPC it is assessed according to the definition of complaints contained in Article 10.1 of the NHPC Bylaws.
 If the letter fulfills the requirements of Article 10.1 of the NHPC Bylaws it will then be considered as a complaint and processed according the Article X of the Bylaws.

 The individual who has concerns about the practice of a natural health practitioner is called a Complainant.
 Both the complainant and the NHPC member whose conduct is being reviewed are notified that the matter will be treated as a complaint and the member is provided with a copy of the letter of complaint so that he/she can respond to the concerns.

 The NHPC may conduct an investigation or appoint an investigator to conduct the investigation.
 The investigator will contact the complainant and the member.
-The purpose of the investigation is to collect more information about the complaint so that the Executive Director at the conclusion of the investigation can determine whether no further action will be taken by the NHPC or refer the matter to an arbitration hearing.
+The purpose of the investigation is to collect more information about the complaint so that the Chief Executive Officer at the conclusion of the investigation can determine whether no further action will be taken by the NHPC or refer the matter to an arbitration hearing.